Z-Puyu/hive-mind/README.md

 The user first create some custom tags, and then assign the tags to the projects to indicate some shared characteristics among them.
 For example, a user might want to tag all his maths notes with "Math" and all his physics notes with "Physics".
 The advantage of using tags is that the same project can be placed to a number of different groups.
 For instance, the notes for computational genomics may appear under "CS", "Math", "Statistics" and "Biology" tags such that clicking on any of the four groups is able to access the project.

+#### [Current Progress]

+We chose to use Firestore to build our back-end server for data storage.

+##### User Authentication:

+Currently, we have built the authentication page and incorporated sign-in with Google.
+We store all the user information under the "users" collection in Firestore.
+When a user logs in, we first query the database for documents under the collection which has the same ID as the current user credential.
+If such documents do not exist, we follow up by adding a new document containing the current user's information to the "users" collection.

+Then, we create a collection named "sessions" with only one document named "active-session".
+In this document, we store the credential of the user who is currently logged in and all other relevant authentication information such as the authentication provider, so that we can later retrieve these information.
+Note that when the current user has signed out, this collection will be deleted, which ensures that the collection is always up-to-date with every user log-in request as every time we re-create a new collection.

+If the user has successfully logged in, we will redirect him or her to the Dashboard.
+Otherwise, the website will alert the user with an error message.

+##### Project Manager:

+On Firestore, we created a "userProjects" collection, which contains all users that have been registered with our application.
+Each user points to a sub-collection named "projects" where all the projects owned by the user are stored.
+Once the user is directed to the Dashboard, he or she will see the project manager.
+The application will send a request to the database to retrieve the data of all of the user's projects and display them as entries of a vertical list.

+Currently, every entry will display the project name and date of last update, and the projects are ranked in order of last update time by default.
+Clicking on the entry will re-direct the user to the editor page with the corresponding project loaded.
+All changes of project contents thereafter will be automatically saved in real time to the database.

+The user can click on the "Create New Project" button to set up a new project, which pops up a window for the user to enter the project name.
+On pressing "confirm" button, the application will first check the validity of the project name.
+If the project name is empty or is the same as another existing project, the webpage will alert the user with a message.
+Otherwise, the new project will be created successfully and its data will be send to the database.

+The user can also rename or delete a project by clicking on the corresponding button beside the entry in the manager.
+When renaming, the same validation process for project name applies.

+#### [Future Plan]

+Currently, the project manager is not very interesting as only the most basic actions about file management have been implemented.
+In the next phase of development, we will extend the project manager with the following additions:

+1. The user should be able to rank projects differently, such as by file name or by file size.
+Each ranking method should also have "ascending" and "descending" options.

+2. The user should be able to export the projects, for example as PDFs.

+3. The time stamp displayed for each project should be more precise to minutes instead of just dates.

+4. The "tag" feature should be implemented.

+Furthermore, we would continue building on the authentication process.
+We plan to add other login methods such as Facebook and Github, and create user registration and sign-in using general e-mail and password.

+#### [Potential Additions]

+There are a few potentially complex features that could be added to the project manager.
+For instance, since our editor supports $\LaTeX$ input, it would be good if a user can import $\LaTeX$ source code, which can then be converted to a project.

+It would also be good if the user can export $\LaTeX$ source code directly from an existing project so as to transfer the notes to other platforms such as Overleaf.

+Regarding project management, we could add a functionality which allows the user to mark certain projects as "important" so that these projects will always be pinned to the top of the project manager regardless of ranking rules.

 ### Collaborative Note-taking

 #### [Proposed]